 The current value of each grid element (with respect to the selections on the left-hand side and to the current value mode) is represented by coloring the grid element.
 Coloring is based on a value scale from 0.0 to 100.0.
 Grid elements without having a system item attached to it are colored gray.
-See Section 1.3.2.1 (menu Topology) for further topology-specific coloring settings.
-For example, the upper topology in Figure 1.8 is drawn without lines, and the one below with black lines and topology line anti-aliasing.
+See Section 1.6.5.2 (menu Topology) for further topology-specific coloring settings.
+For example, the upper topology in Figure 1.15 is drawn wit black lines, the 2D topology in Figure 1.16 is drawn without lines.

-If the selected system item (or the first selected one in case of multiple selection) occurs in the topology, it is marked by an additional frame and by additional lines at the side of the plane which contains the corresponding grid point, such that the selected item's position is also visible if the corresponding plane is not completely visible.
+If the selected system item occurs in the topology, it is marked by an additional frame and by additional lines at the side of the plane which contains the corresponding grid point, such that the selected item's position is also visible if the corresponding plane is not completely visible.